crcn/tandem-old/docs/mvp/README.md

   - color picker
 - examples

-* language server
+- linter

-  - error linter
+  - error with multiple IDs
-    - prohibit function calls
-  - warn linter (should have config so that user can turn on & off)
-    - prohibit <script /> tags
+  - warn for script tags
   - warn when CSS selector tag isn't used
-    - warn if <property /> tag isn't present
+  - prohibit dynamic attr bindings for
+    - all import attrs
+    - all meta attrs

 - DX enhancements
   - jump to definition

 * web preview for non-vscode users
 * pretty terminal compiler output
 * DSL